opnsense/docs/source/manual/nptv6.rst

 ============================= =======================================================================================================================================================================
  Disabled                      Disables this rule without having to remove it.
  Interface                     Which interface this rule should apply to.
-Most of the time, this will be the WAN interface.
+Most of the time, this will be a WAN interface.
+ Internal IPv6 Prefix          The internal IPv6 prefix used in the LAN(s).
+This will replace the prefix of the destination address in inbound packets.
+The prefix size specified here will also be applied to the external prefix.
+ External IPv6 Prefix          The external IPv6 prefix.
+This will replace the prefix of the source address in outbound packets.
+ Category                      The category this rule belongs to, can be used as a filter in the overview.
  Description                   A description to easily indentify the purpose of this rule in the overview.
- **Internal IPv6 Prefix**
- Source / Invert               Use this option to invert the sense of the source address match.
- Source / Address              The internal (LAN) ULA IPv6 Prefix for the Network Prefix Translation.
-The prefix size specified for the internal IPv6 prefix will be applied to the external prefix.
- **Destination IPv6 Prefix**
- Destination / Invert          Use this option to invert the sense of the destination address match.
- Destination / Address         The Global Unicast routable IPv6 prefix.
 ============================= =======================================================================================================================================================================